veeneck/fnse/README.md

 `/themes/charity/static`: All of the static assets.
 CSS is written in the `sass` directory, and then compiled into CSS with Codekit or any other comparible tool.
 JS is minizmied in a similar fashion.
 Images live in the `/images` directory.

+## Notes on the Content

+## Notes on the CSS

+## Notes on the JavaScript

 ## Responsive Concerns

+Talk about breakpoints and responsive images

 ## SEO

+Talk about SEO

+## Style Guide

+Style guide for the site, and anyone who may want to make a separate document

-## Colors, Assets, Fonts, Marketing stuff all in one place?
+Colors, Assets, Fonts, Marketing stuff all in one place?

 ## Performance

 - lazy load (https://www.andreaverlicchi.eu/lazyload/)
 - http://www.webpagetest.org (As of this writing the home page has all A's)
 - cloudinary website speed test (https://webspeedtest.cloudinary.com) is useful, but watch the resolution in the recommendations
+- compatibility. currently IE+ and all modern browsers